JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 ### Plugin Logo Colors
 If the plugin's technology already has a logo, use its colors.
 Check the license terms before using the logo.
-If there is no existing logo, or its use is prohibited, create a custom logo based on the [Action Colors Palette](https://jetbrains.design/intellij/principles/icons/#action-icons) in the IntelliJ Platform UI Guidelines for Icons.
+If there is no existing logo, or its use is prohibited, create a custom logo based on the [Action Colors Palette](icons_style.md#action-icons) in the UI Guidelines for Icons.

 | ![The YouTrack Plugin Logo uses the YouTrack product logo ](yt_logo.png){height="200" width="200"} | ![The Keymap Plugin Logo uses a color from the Action Colors Palette](keymap_logo.png){:height="200" width="200"} |
 |:--------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------:|